Cannabis Policy Information

 Other provincial laws and regulation that indirectly apply to cannabis consumption and home cultivation will remain in effect and unaltered by the legalization of cannabis.
 These include child protection laws, provincial health and safety codes.
 The Motor Vehicle Act has been amended to give policy more tools to remove drug-impaired drivers from the road and deter drug-affected driving.

-The municipality will continue to enforce safety codes that fall within its mandate (e.g. the BC Building Code) and will continue to advise other regulatory authorities if it observes contraventions of other health and safety codes (e.g. notifying the BC Safety Authority of suspect electrical installations
+The City will continue to enforce safety codes that fall within its mandate (e.g. the BC Building Code) and will continue to advise other regulatory authorities if it observes contraventions of other health and safety codes (e.g. notifying the BC Safety Authority of suspect electrical installations